just-buildsystem/justbuild/doc/future-designs/git-gc.md

    storage overhead will occur.
 The promoted commit will be tagged in the new-generation repository to ensure it stays there persistently.
-As usual, the tag name is encoding the commit id, so that no conflicts occcur.
+As usual, the tag name is encoding the commit id, so that no conflicts occur.

  - To promote a `git` tree, a commit is created with this tree as tree, a commit message that is a function of the tree id, and